troychaplin/validation-api-settings/docs/CORE-MERGE-REVERT.md

 This plugin consumes the [Validation API](https://github.com/troychaplin/validation-api) plugin's `validation_api_check_level` filter.
 The Validation API plugin uses `validation_api_*` names in its standalone form for WordPress.org plugin directory compliance, but renames everything back to `wp_*` if/when it merges into Gutenberg core.

-**When to use this doc:** the Validation API has merged into Gutenberg core (or the Gutenberg plugin) and is shipping under its core-style names.
+**When to use this doc:** if the Validation API has merged into Gutenberg and is shipping under its core-style names.
 At that point, this companion plugin needs a one-line rename to keep working.

 ## What changes